jyotisman-ds/TensorFlow_projects/README.md

 **Notebook** : [dog_breed_classifier](https://github.com/jyotisman-ds/TensorFlow_projects/blob/main/Dog_breed_classifier/Dog_breed_classifier_optimized.ipynb)

 #### Model Demo
-This model learns the dog images [dataset](https://www.tensorflow.org/datasets/catalog/stanford_dogs) from tensorflow datasets.
+This model learns the [stanford_dogs](https://www.tensorflow.org/datasets/catalog/stanford_dogs) dataset from tensorflow datasets.
 The images are first processed through an augmentation pipeline before being fed into  a tf.data pipeline.
 Since this is a complicated dataset, we use transfer learning to train our model here.
 I use the InceptionV3 model with the default 'imagenet' weights.
 Inception is a highly optimized model for image classification benchmarked against the famous imagenet dataset.
 I set the last few layers of the model to be trainable for my purposes.

 ![Browser Model](/images/dog_breed.png)